-On behalf of the Town of New Castle, the Water Division of the City of Portsmouth is pleased to present the 2019 Annual Water Quality Report.
-This report summarizes the results of drinking water testing performed from 01/01/2018 to 12/31/2018 and is provided to keep you informed about the quality of the water you rely on every day.
-This report pertains to customers that receive water from the New Castle water system (USEPA PWSID# 1661010), which is served by the Portsmouth water system (USEPA PWSID# 1951010), separate from the Pease system that serves the Pease Tradeport and a portion of Newington.
+The City of Portsmouth Water Division is pleased to present the 2019 Annual Water Quality Report.
+The report summarizes the results of drinking water testing performed from 01/01/2018 to 12/31/2018 and is provided to keep you informed about the quality of the water you rely on every day.
+It is being sent to every water customer served from the Portsmouth water system (PWSID# 1951010).
 An extensive amount of information is provided in this report.
 Please contact us if you would like help understanding the information provided or have suggestions for future reports.